PaulSwarthout/pasChildThemes/readme.txt

 Donate link: https://paypal.me/PaulSwarthout
 Tags: child themes helper, child themes, child theme, child, theme, template theme, parent theme, developers, IIS, Linux, copy files to child theme, create a child theme
 Requires at least: 4.7.0
-Tested up to: 5.0.1
+Tested up to: 5.0.3
-Stable tag: 1.3
+Stable tag: 1.3.2
-Requires PHP: 5.5.38
+Requires PHP: 5.6.31
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Copies parent theme files to a child theme while maintaining the correct folder/subfolder structure in the child theme as in the parent theme.
+Copies parent theme files to a child theme while maintaining the correct folder/subfolder structure in the child theme as in the parent theme, and more....

 == Description ==

 1. **Copy files from Parent Theme to Child Theme**
 	The primary purpose of the Child Themes Helper plugin is to copy files from a parent theme (also called the template theme) to a child theme.
 The folder path in the parent theme is duplicated in the child theme during the copy.

+1. **Edit Child Theme Files**
+	Starting with the Child Themes Helper version 1.3, you can now edit your child theme files and save the changes.
+You can also "edit" your parent theme files, but they are marked read-only and you will not be able to save any changes that you make.

 1. **Remove files from the Child Theme**
 	The Child Themes Helper plugin will also remove any files that you no longer want in the child theme.
 Any folders that are made empty by the removal of a file or folder, will also be removed.